IDArnhem/hslab-rig-realsense/README.md

 # Anrhem's DATA HSLab rig

+If you just want to deploy this stuff, you can start with the [Deployment Guide](deploy.md).

+If you are a devloper and need to understand the software for the rig, keep reading.

 Related repos:
 - this repo with the journal, documentation and patches [IDArnhem/hslab-rig-realsense](https://github.com/IDArnhem/hslab-rig-realsense)
 - our Ubuntu port of the NDI openframeworks addon [IDArnhem/ofxNDI](https://github.com/IDArnhem/ofxNDI)